wordbit/wordbit/content/posts/2021-05-31-blob-opera-and-the-talking-paper-airplane.markdown

 That hasn't stopped Google from aping Apple's ecosystem strategy this year.
 They are more tightly integrating Chrome OS with Android for example.
 They even created a Google TV Remote App for Android.
 Rumours are floating around about a completely revamped high-end Pixel 6.

 I can't help but feel these efforts are still tepid.
-Android is only now getting around to making navigation and UI animation smoother and faster.
+Android is only now in version 12 getting around to making navigation and UI animation smoother and faster.
 But hardware and software integration has and always will make iOS the snappiest of all.

 Apple also continues to rule the smartwatch market.
 Samsung and Google are teaming up to better compete by merging Tizen and Wear OS (and also presumably Fitbit software as well since Google acquired them - what a mess).
 Whether a desperate move or a strategically-sound one, it doesn't really matter - it's simply too late to take on a fully-matured Apple Watch.
 I hope the merger brings something good to the market though - competition is always good.